Rock 'n' Roll New Orleans Marathon

-The Rock 'n' Roll New Orleans Marathon & 1/2 Marathon is an annual international road running marathon hosted by New Orleans, Louisiana, in the United States, since 1965.
-It is part of the Rock 'n' Roll Marathon Series organized by Advance Publications' Ironman Group.
+The Rock 'n' Roll New Orleans Marathon & 1/2 Marathon was an annual international road running marathon hosted in New Orleans, Louisiana, United States, between 1965 and 2022.
+It was part of the Rock 'n' Roll Marathon Series organized by Advance Publications' Ironman Group.
+The Ironman group announced in September 2022 that it was canceling all future running events in New Orleans due to conflicts with the city over routing and police staffing.